weynandk/info_threefold/src/docs/token/how_to_buy/tft_interstellar.md

 <img src=img/interstellar_logo.png width="450">

-# Buying Tokens on Interstellar
+# Buying Tokens on Interstellar (Available April 29)

 Interstellar.exchange is a decentralized exchange that allows you to buy TFTs.